 "Firearm" means any handgun, pistol, revolver, or other weapon designed or intended to propel a missile of any kind by action of an explosion of any combustible material.

-"Law-enforcement officer" means the same as that term is defined in § 18.2-307.1 of the Code of Virginia.
-This shall also include retired law-enforcement officers certified pursuant to § 18.2-308.016 of the Code of Virginia.
+"Law-enforcement officer" shall have the same definition as in § 18.2-307.1 of the Code of Virginia.

 1VAC30-105-40.
 Possession of firearms prohibited.

-Possession or carrying of any concealed firearm by any person is prohibited in state offices.
+Possession or carrying of any concealed firearm by any person is prohibited in and on state offices.
 Entry upon a state office in violation of this prohibition is expressly forbidden.
-This prohibition does not apply to law-enforcement officers, authorized security personnel, or military personnel when such individuals are authorized to carry a firearm in accordance with their duties and when they are carrying the firearm within that authority.
+This prohibition does not apply to law-enforcement officers, authorized security personnel, or military personnel, when such individuals are authorized to carry a firearm in accordance with their duties, and when they are carrying the firearm within that authority.
 It also does not apply to state employees where the employee's position requires carrying a concealed firearm.

 1VAC30-105-50.
 Required lease terms for state offices.

-All leases entered into where an executive branch agency is the lessor shall contain a prohibition on concealed firearms consistent with this chapter.
+All leases entered into where an executive branch agency is the lessor shall contain a prohibition on concealed firearms so as to be binding upon all tenants.
 All leases entered into for the benefit of an executive branch agency shall contain this prohibition to indicate the lessor's acknowledgment.
 Exceptions may be allowed where approved in writing by the Governor or his designee.

 1VAC30-105-60.
 Posting of signs.

 A. Posting location.
 Signs shall be posted at all state offices indicating the prohibition against carrying concealed firearms.
 Where the entire premises are owned or occupied by an executive branch agency, signs shall be displayed at every entrance.
-Where only a portion of the premises are leased for an executive branch agency, the signs shall be displayed within the leased space.
-If an executive branch agency is using an office open to others, temporary signs shall be displayed at or near the entry to the office during the time the office is being used exclusively for Commonwealth sponsored functions or activities while such functions are taking place.
+Where only a portion of the premises are leased for an executive branch agency, the signs shall be displayed within the state office.
+If an executive branch agency is using an office open to others, temporary signs shall be displayed at or near the entry to the office during the time the office is being used exclusively for Commonwealth-sponsored functions or activities while such functions are taking place.

 B. Size and design.
 Signs shall be of a size and design approved by the Department of General Services.
-Agencies shall be responsible for obtaining signage design from the Department of General Services and for posting of the signs.
+The occupying agency shall be responsible for obtaining signage from the department and for posting of the signs.

-The occupying agency shall be responsible for enforcing this chapter.
+The occupying agency shall be responsible for enforcing this regulation.

-A. A state institution of higher education is exempt from this chapter if the institution has implemented its own policies or regulations governing firearms.
+A. A state institution of higher education is exempt from this regulation if the institution has implemented its own policies or regulations governing firearms.

-C. The Governor or his designee may otherwise grant exemptions from the requirements of this chapter.
-To qualify for an exemption, the applying executive branch agency must show that an alternative policy consistent with the Commonwealth's policy against firearms in state offices is appropriate.
+B. The Governor or his designee may otherwise grant exemptions from the requirements of this chapter.
+To qualify for an exemption, the applying executive branch agency must show that an alternative policy, consistent with the Commonwealth's policy against firearms in state offices, is appropriate.